4/5

 Does a high intuition score mean I lack logical thinking?

-No. According to Epstein’s theory, rational and experiential systems are independent.
-You can have both high analytical abilities and strong intuition.
-The most effective style is a balanced one that utilizes both systems depending on the context.
+No. In Epstein’s theory, the rational and experiential systems are relatively independent.
+You can be strong in analysis and in intuitive processing.
+The most adaptive approach is usually a flexible balance between the two, depending on the situation.

 Can I trust my intuition for important decisions?